What is Digital Marketing: Everything You Need to Know

 For instance, perhaps you've noticed most of your Instagram audience is younger and prefers funny memes and quick videos — but your LinkedIn audience is older professionals looking for more tactical advice.

-If you're starting from scratch, feel free to take a look at How to Find Your Target Audience.
+If you're starting from scratch, however, feel free to take a look at How to Find Your Target Audience.

 3. Establish a budget for each digital channel.